tomswartz07/AdventOfCodeLeaderboard/README.md

 but if you want to build it locally (i.e. to use a custom cron schedule)

 1. Edit the `crontab` file to reflect the schedule you want.
-By default, it will run at 7am daily.
+By default, it will run at 7am daily during the month of the event.
 (Be sure to set the `TZ` env var to your local time, otherwise UTC will be used)

 2. Build the image
 ```